Rob Huff: One-offs with PMR and Team HARD

 In 2017, Huff made a return with PMR at Silverstone as a step in for Tom Chilton after he got ruled out on medical grounds.
 He led for a majority of race 3, but eventually dropped behind Matt Neal late in the race and finished second, scoring the team's best result of the season.

 In 2023, Huff raced a Cupra Leon for Team HARD at Knockhill, replacing Nicolas Hamilton.
-He came 13th in Race 1, 14th in Race 2 and retired from Race 3, scoring 5 points.
+He came 13th in Race 1, 14th in Race 2 and retired from Race 3, scoring five points.

 Return with Speedworks

 Huff returned to the BTCC full-time in 2024.
-He signed to drive a Toyota Corolla for Speedworks as part of an expanded 4-car line-up.
+He signed to drive a Toyota Corolla for Speedworks as part of an expanded four-car line-up.

-He scored his first win in the reverse-grid race at Snetterton, where he led team-mates Aiden Moffat and Josh Cook to a Toyota 1-2-3.
-In doing so, he set a new record for the longest period between race wins in the BTCC at nearly 20 years, beating the previous record holder Dennis Leech by 2 years.
+Huff scored his first win in the reverse-grid race at Snetterton, where he led team-mates Aiden Moffat and Josh Cook to a Toyota 1-2-3.
+In doing so, he set a new record for the longest period between race wins in the BTCC at nearly 20 years, beating the previous record holder Dennis Leech by two years.
 He also won the reverse-grid race at Knockhill.